≡ Menu

 Canaan Dog Characteristics

-Inherently watchful by nature, one won’t really need to do much at all to encourage your Canaan puppy to begin keeping a “eye” on everything and be wary of strangers.
+If you’re looking for an excellent “watchdog” or “guard dog,” the Canaan dog breed could be the perfect dog.
+Inherently watchful by nature, one won’t need to do much to encourage your Canaan puppy to begin keeping an “eye” on everything and be wary of strangers.

 But be warned…

 Canaan dogs are also likely to bark a lot.
-And by a lot, we mean that they’re likely to bark at anyone who walks past your house day or night.
+And by a lot, we mean they’re likely to bark at anyone who walks past your house day or night.
+So, you’re going to want to consider this before purchasing a Canaan puppy or better yet, adopting a Canaan dog from a Canaan dog rescue center.

 They’re also going to…

-Be wary of anyone who has not been “officially welcomed” by their owner, so be sure to keep that in mind when walking your Canaan or having someone enter into your home for the first time.
+Be wary of anyone who has not been “officially welcomed” by their owner, so be sure to keep that in mind when walking your Canaan or having someone enter your home for the first time.

 That said, however…

-Canaan Dog Care and Maintenance..
+Canaan Dog Care and Maintenance

 And like a Border Collie…